kraasch/astar-with-tests/README.md

 ![maze with zero and ones divided into chunks](./info/idea_00.png)

-The cell size can be chosen dynamically.
+NOTE: The cell size can be chosen dynamically.
+Start in cell 28C, end in 2Z.

 Algorithm: